 When you quit dieting and stop trying to change your body, your life will get better.
 You’ll be able to enjoy food without obsessing about it.
 Your brain will have space for other things.
 Existing relationships will improve, and new ones will be easier to start.
 Life is fuller when you’re living in the present.
 Instead of always working towards some “ideal” body you want for your future self.

 Need a little more guidance?
-Check out the free 3-day Quit Your Diet Jumpstart.
-It goes deep into why diets don’t work and what you can do instead.
+Check out the free 3-day Quit Your Diet Jumpstart to learn more about why diets don’t work and what you can do instead.
+Or, apply for my 1:1 intuitive eating and body image coaching here.